Curriculum Information Guide

 Typical Employment Opportunities

 First level nursing positions in hospitals, home health agencies, long-term facilities, and primary and preventive care throughout the community.
-Registered nurses with a Bachelor degree are prepared to assume leadership responsibilities in the roles of provider of care, manager of care, and member of the profession.

 Nursing (BS) Program Goals: